A letter from Obama

 I think we all agree that forcing companies to be transparent about their use of chemicals for fracking is a good thing.
 We should know what happens to our environment.

 But while talking about the environment, I also care about putting things into perspective.
-The OECD estimated in a 2012 report that in 2010 an estimated 1,4 million persons have prematurely died from the negative effects of Particulate Matter.
+The OECD estimated in a 2012 report that in 2010 an estimated 1,4 million persons prematurely died from the negative effects of Particulate Matter.
 This is a careful estimate and the real number is probably much higher.
 The British NHS also estimated that those who die prematurely, do so on average 17 years early.
 Particulate Matter (fine dust and soot) is a byproduct of coal combustion and yes, also of burning light and middle distillates like gasoline and diesel among other sources and it’s probably today one of the nastiest components of exhaust fumes.
-Our cars, trucks, and buses give us the pollution that also kills us.
+Our cars, trucks, and buses give us pollution that also kills us.

 Natural Gas combustion does not produce significant amounts of Particulate Matter.
 It’s a strange coincidence but the rise of shale gas has squeezed coal out of the United States which in turn leads to a very noticeable reduction not only in Particulate Matter emissions but to emissions reductions across the board including CO2.
 Shale gas hence lowers emissions and makes our lives better.
 Fracking certainly has its risks but without being an upstream engineer myself, I am sure they can be controlled.
 And I am sure that compared to the benefits of lower emissions, we are better off this way than with coal.